Teaching young people about positive

 How it all started

 LVA started around a kitchen table.
-Our founders, Kayleigh & Sue, were friends through their mother and baby groups and one day they started discussing the importance of RSE and the mounting need for there to be dedicated provision for our young people in Richmond…. read more
+Our founders, Kayleigh & Sue, were friends through their mother and baby groups and one day they started discussing the importance of RSHE and the mounting need for there to be dedicated provision for our young people in Richmond…. scroll down to read more

 Where we are now